Accessibility (WCAG)

 Advanced

-At an advanced level, WCAG compliance involves meeting specific criteria across four main principles: perceivable, operable, understandable, and robust (often called POUR).
-Each principle contains success criteria categorized into three levels of conformance: A (minimum), AA (recommended), and AAA (highest).
+WCAG compliance involves meeting criteria across four principles: perceivable, operable, understandable, and robust (POUR).
+Each principle includes success criteria categorized into three conformance levels: A (minimum), AA (recommended), and AAA (highest).

-Developers and designers apply semantic HTML, ARIA attributes, keyboard navigation support, proper color contrast ratios, and captioning for media to meet WCAG standards.
-Automated testing tools and manual audits are often combined to validate compliance.
+Developers and designers apply semantic HTML, ARIA attributes, keyboard navigation, proper color contrast ratios, and media captioning to achieve compliance.
+Automated testing tools and manual audits are often combined to validate accessibility across digital experiences.

 Metrics